 In 2014, I boosted my bigger Facebook posts, like if I had a release or cover reveal or even a sale alert.
 It worked pretty well for me.
 I didn’t target an audience or anything like that.
 I only paid to have the sponsored post showed to “friends of friends.”
 I’ll likely keep using this feature in 2015, but I’m also going to focus on keeping my “views” up by doing some giveaways and more interactive posts.
 I know Facebook supposedly made changes to limit Page views on newsfeeds, but I had one of my biggest giveaways ever at the start of this year.
 And I’ve managed to keep my views up pretty well.
 Honestly, Facebook is just a beast I know I must feed.
 It’s my primary interaction with fans and potential readers, so I do what I can but I don’t stress the technical stuff.

 In early 2014, I wasted a lot of time and money on Facebook ads (meaning not boosting the individual posts, but paying for a “pay per click” or “pay per view” ad).
-I think this is a waste.
-Maybe someone knows a better way to do this, but I never really found anything that worked for me.
+When I did this, I thought it was a waste because I never really found anything that worked for me.
 I wasted a lot of money on Facebook ads that I never earned back.
-I would say that unless you know how to really target and write great sales copy and even make a great ad image, I would steer away from this.
+However, after further investigation I have realised I was only really scratching the surface.
+This link explains the benefits of pay per click management – something that could make all the difference and maximise the potential of pay per click.
+I would say that, unless you outsource some help, if you don’t know how to really target and write great sales copy and even make a great ad image then steer away from this.

 - Blog Tours